 The consolidated financial statements of Virgin Money UK PLC may be obtained from the registered office at Jubilee House, Gosforth, Newcastle upon Tyne, NE3 4PL.

 Statement of compliance

-The financial statements, which should be read in conjunction with the Strategic Report and the Directors' Report, have been prepared in accordance with International Accounting Standards (IASs) in conformity with the requirements of the Companies Act 20061.
+The financial statements, which should be read in conjunction with the Strategic Report and the Directors' Report, have been prepared in accordance with UK adopted International Accounting Standards (IASs).